 Hello everyone,

-But let’s start with the drum kits first and how (and why) it evolved over the years:
+But let’s start with the drum kits first and how (and why) they evolved over the years.

 Sonor Ascent period